Bad Credit

 If you have a poor credit history, you're not guaranteed to be accepted for a credit card, even when applying for a bad credit card.

-To make sure you're not unnecessarily applying for cards you won't be approved for, it's helpful to use an eligibility checker to find cards you're more likely to qualify for before you apply.
+To make sure you're not applying for cards you won't be approved for, it's helpful to use an eligibility checker to find cards you're more likely to qualify for before you apply.

-A hard search is performed on your credit report when applying for a bad credit card.
-A hard search looks at your credit history in detail and leaves a mark to show one has been done.
-Future lenders will be able to see this mark, and too many hard searches in a short period of time can harm your credit rating, making it even tougher to get a credit card.
+A hard search is performed on your credit report when applying for a credit card.
+A hard search looks at your credit history in detail and leaves a mark that other lenders can see.

 What are the pros and cons of credit cards for poor credit?